Andrés D'Alessandro: Spell in Europe

-D'Alessandro attracted attention from European clubs following his success and performances at the 2001 FIFA World Youth Championship.
-He eventually transferred to Wolfsburg in July 2003 for a club record €9 million.
+Following continuing impressive performances, D'Alessandro eventually transferred to German Bundesliga club Wolfsburg in July 2003 for a club record €9 million.
 On 21 September 2005, D'Alessandro scored the Bundesliga's 40,000th goal since its creation in 1963, netting the fourth goal in a 4–2 victory over Hannover 96.

 On 31 January 2006, to the surprise of most fans, D'Alessandro joined English Premier League club Portsmouth on loan for the remainder of the season.
 His main objective with his new club was to blend in with new teammates and help his club to avoid relegation.
 On Easter Monday, 17 April, he scored his first goal in English football – a contender for goal of the season – in Portsmouth's 2–1 defeat away to Charlton Athletic.

-Portsmouth survived and manager Harry Redknapp sought to sign D'Alessandro on a permanent basis.
-But he was attracting the attention of many European clubs with strong interest from the likes of Atlético Madrid and Benfica.
-On 17 June he ended the speculation regarding his career by completing a season-long loan switch to La Liga outfit Real Zaragoza, citing his desire to play in Spain as a major factor in his decision.
+Portsmouth survived and manager Harry Redknapp sought to sign D'Alessandro on a permanent basis, but on 17 June 2006, he completed a season-long loan switch to La Liga outfit Real Zaragoza, citing his desire to play in Spain as a major factor in his decision.
+His club had a great season, finishing sixth in the league, qualifying for next years UEFA Cup, and narrowly being eliminated from the Copa del Rey quarter-finals to Barcelona on away goals.
 On 6 June 2007, he signed a contract at Zaragoza, keeping him at the club until 2011.
+However he suffered disciplinary problems in his second year at the club; he was involved in a heated altercation with teammate Pablo Aimar in training on 17 October 2007, and later stated that he felt coach Víctor Fernández was giving Aimar preferential treatment.